-Samsung CES 2013 roadmap shows 4.99-inch 1080p displayAlex Wagner - Deputy Managing Editor, News Desk
+Samsung CES 2013 roadmap shows 4.99-inch 1080p displayAlex Wagner - Editorial Director of News and Content

 There wasn't a ton of mobile news from Samsung last week at CES 2013, with the only announcements relating to the Exynos 5 Octa and the ATIV Odyssey's impending launch.
 However, the folks at AnandTech did manage to spot an AMOLED display roadmap at Samsung's CES booth that shows a feature that we could see in a future handset, like the Galaxy S IV.